Yolotroll101/YoloBot/README.md

 # To the people who approve the bots
 I made this github repo for a reason.
 C  L  O  N  E    I  T    A  N  D    T  E  S  T    I  T  .

+# Known Bugs
+using strikethrough can trigger the bot sometimes.
+Trying to fix lol.

 like srsly tho, 2nd decline omfg